 Welcome to the Toronto District School Board (TDSB)!

 Children entering school have a wide range of abilities, strengths and needs, and our priority is to ensure that all children have a positive experience entering school.
 We warmly welcome all children and work collaboratively with families to ensure a seamless transition into school.
 To support this endeavour, we've included some frequently asked questions below.
 If you require further assistance during this time, please contact the principal of your local school.

 Frequently Asked Questions:

-Yes, we support inclusion.
-If your child is entering a TDSB school and has special education needs, contact your local school as soon as possible to discuss registration and set up an appointment with the Principal.
-At this meeting, you will be able to share your child's needs, provide any related documentation and create an entry plan, which may include special education support.
+Yes.
+Following registration, most students will be placed in a regular classroom in their local school.
+The TDSB supports a range of placements, programs and services to meet the needs of students.
+If your child is entering a TDSB school and has special education needs, contact your local school as soon as possible to discuss registration and to schedule an appointment with the principal.
+At this meeting, you will be able to share your child's strengths and needs, and provide any related documentation to support creation of an entry plan, which may include special education support.

-I heard TDSB has a Special Education Program Recommendation Committee (SEPRC) to help fast track my child into an Intensive Support Program (ISP), how do I access this?
+I heard TDSB has a Special Education Program Recommendation Committee (SEPRC).
+What is this and how do I access this?